huggingface/diffusers/docs/source/en/using-diffusers/pag.md

 </hfoption>
 <hfoption id="Image-to-image">

-Similary, you can use PAG with image-to-image pipelines.
+You can use PAG with image-to-image pipelines.

 ```py
 from diffusers import AutoPipelineForImage2Image